 Take a look at what you’ve put in cold storage, both in hard copy and electronically.
 Hopefully, you have a document destruction policy in place.
 You will want to follow that policy in going through your old files and tossing what has expired.

 As you go through your archives, you will find files you will be able to throw out soon.
-Make note of those files and calendar them.
+Make a note of those files and calendar them.
 Don’t wait until your next scheduled cull through the tombs to delete them.

 Clear Out Your Current Files